How to identify a 2-Cycle engine and determine the best oil to gas ratio

 The easiest way to determine if your small engine is a 2-cycle or 4-cycle is the number and type of fill ports (where you add either oil or gas) on the engine.

 - If the engine has a single fill port for both the engine oil and gas, you have a 2-cycle engine.
+The fuel cap will usually indicate 2-cycle or the fuel oil ratio.
+Also, Briggs & Stratton 2-cycle engines have the intake and exhaust 180 degrees from each other.

-- If the engine has two fill ports, one for gas and another separate one for oil, you have a 4-cycle engine.
-Do NOT mix oil and gas in these engines.
+- If the engine has two fill ports, one for gas and another separate one for oil, you usually have a 4-cycle engine.
+Exceptions to this rule do exist, such as 2-cycle chainsaws that have one fill for the oil/gas mix and one fill for the bar oil

 50:1 Ratio